Human Resource Management

 Guidelines on Human Resource Management

-Our Company-wide human resource development policy, which has a significant impact on management, is being discussed and examined by the Company-wide HR Management Committee, chaired by the president.
-In addition, since fiscal 2021, we have launched a new personnel system based on the concept of "Challenge & Commitment."
+For our human resource development policy, we believe that it is necessary to develop human resources capable of undertaking the challenge of engaging with new business domains and delivering results that go beyond the boundaries of internal and external organizations and of product and service categories.
+We also believe that appropriate management is required to motivate organizations and thereby maximize results.
+In addition, since fiscal 2021, we have launched a new personnel system based on the concept of “Challenge & Commitment.”
 We aim to continuously improve corporate value by securing and assigning human resources from both within and outside the company, regardless of age, gender, nationality, or other attributes, who can fulfill expected roles and achieve results, and by maximizing their abilities.

 Regarding the policy for improving the company environment, we believe that creating an environment where a greater number of human resources can experience job satisfaction and ease of work is crucial to continue being an open, free-spirited, and creative team that surpasses boundaries and continues to grow, as stated in the Group Vision 2030.